 At Blue Ox bare logs undergo a transformation to become quality custom woodworking for homes around the United States.
 From the circular sawmill, to the handmade stains and varnishes, discover the process of creating masterpieces at the Blue Ox Millworks Historic Park.
 Here, you may catch craftsmen milling logs, running molders, making scrollwork, turning wood columns, making stains, or even working in our fully functioning blacksmith shop.
 Other trades are on site and depending on the season you may find potters, plaster workers, or even book binders.
-Click here for information about full day tour packages and workshops.

 (Above) The Blue Ox Millworks offices are housed in the old North Mountain Power Company building.
 This building, built in 1904 was once home to Eureka's trolleys, and also spent time as a boatworks before being purchased by Blue Ox in the 1970s.

 Antique woodworking machinery from the 1800s and early 1900s is used in the production of custom millwork in our main woodworking building, sawmill building and molder building.

 Come see the world's largest functioning collection of human powered equipment from Barnes Manufacturing, one of the most efficient manufacturers of human powered tools in the 1800s.

 Ornamental iron work is produced in the blacksmith shop as well as hardware such as nails and bolts.
 Items necessary for repairs of our antique machinery are made in the blacksmith shop and machine shop.
 For a schedule of blacksmith classes, see our Class Schedule